Most area school districts will see an increase in state funding

 Beyond the security issues, Scarnati’s news release noted that basic education funding increased by $100 million, Pre-K Counts and Head Start by $25 million, and Special Education by $15 million.

-So how big of an increase in state funding is coming to schools in the Tri-County Area?
+So how big of an increase in state funding is coming to schools in Jefferson, Clarion and Forest counties?
 And what are the actual dollar amount schools can expect to receive in this new fiscal year, which begins today (July 1)?
-The Tri-County Sunday looked at what was received last year for basic education funding from the state as well as special education funding and what is slated for area schools to receive this year.
+The Jeffersonian Democrat looked at what was received last year for basic education funding from the state as well as special education funding and what is slated for area schools to receive this year.

 Most schools will see an increase in both types of funding.
-However two area school districts will see a decrease in their basic education funding but an increase in their special education funding.
-Those districts are Harmony Area School District in Clearfield County and Forest Area School District in Forest County.
+However one school district will see a decrease in its basic education funding but an increase in their special education funding.
+That district is Forest Area School District in Forest County.

-Clarion Area School District in Clarion County received the highest percentage of increase for basic education funding at 6.44 percent, with only three other schools topping the 1 percent mark – Clarion-Limestone Area School District and North Clarion County School District in Clarion County and DuBois Area School District in Clearfield County.
+Clarion Area School District in Clarion County received the highest percentage of increase for basic education funding at 6.44 percent, with only two other schools topping the 1 percent mark – Clarion-Limestone Area School District and North Clarion County School District in Clarion County.
 That high percentage also means that Clarion Area received the largest increase at $185,471.
 Only Punxsutawney Area School District in Jefferson County topped the $100,000 mark for increases to its basic education funding.
 It will receive $108,552, which is a 0.70 percent increase in basic education.
 The reason the dollar amount was so high with the percentage not topping the 1 percent mark is likely because of the district’s overall budget, which is more than $15 million, whereas Clarion Area’s is just under $3 million.

 Below is a breakdown by county of the various school districts in the region, what they received last year and are expected to receive this year in basic education funding and special education funding, along with what the actual difference is in dollars between last year’s state funding and the coming fiscal year.